PhaserEditor2D/PhaserEditor/docs/canvas.rst

 ``scale.x/y``                     The scale of the object.
 ``pivot.x/y``                     The pivot point of this object that it rotates around.
 ``alpha``                         The alpha value of the object.
 0 is transparent, 1 is fully opaque.
+``fixedToCamera``                 If true the Game Object will appear to be 'fixed' to the camera, regardless of where in the game world the camera is viewing.
+Useful for backgrounds or UI elements in scrolling games.
+``renderable``                    Whether this object is renderable or not.
+Often used in Phaser Editor to create hidden layers with physics bodies.
 ================================= =======================================

 Transformation tools